-On April 3, Joseph “Joey”, a paramedic and 308th Rescue Squadron reserve Pararescueman (PJ), was contacted by Dr. Melissa Given, Medical Director of the Ryan Luke Medical Field hospital, and Dr. Steven Rush, a retired 103rd Rescue Squadron Flight Physician.
-Dr. Given, also a retired Army doctor, along with Dr. Rush, understood the value in bringing aboard special operator force (SOF) medics.
+On April 3, Joseph “Joey”, a paramedic and 308th Rescue Squadron reserve Pararescueman (PJ), was contacted by Dr. Melissa Givens, Medical Director of the Ryan F. Larkin Field Hospital, and Dr. Steven Rush, a retired 103rd Rescue Squadron Flight Physician.
+Dr. Givens, also a retired Army doctor, along with Dr. Rush, understood the value in bringing aboard special operator force (SOF) medics.
 They asked Joey if he would be willing to help alleviate the growing pressure on New York hospitals to meet the increasing demand to treat a rapidly growing number of patients experiencing COVID-19 symptoms.

 New York was one of the most heavily impacted states with rapidly rising numbers of positive COVID-19 cases reported between March and April.
 The state had just over one thousand positive cases of COVID-19 in mid-March but that number sky rocketed to over 240 thousand positive cases by mid-April, according to the CDC and WHO.
 This outbreak began to quickly overwhelm the states entire medical system.

 Joey didn’t hesitate to agree to the call for help and immediately arranged for a flight to New York.